Detailed Business Analyst’s Job Description

 Vertical 2 – Technical

-The technical vertical deals with all the activities around the implementation of solution using technology/tools/models/techniques.
+The technical vertical deals with all the activities around the implementation of solutions using technology/tools/models/techniques.
 Here, an analyst is expected to:

 • Exhibit analytical skills

-A business analyst should demonstrate problem solving, qualitative, quantitative and visualization skills to resolve business/technical problems and apply logical thinking to come up with appropriate solutions.
+A business analyst should demonstrate problem-solving, qualitative, quantitative, and visualization skills to resolve business/technical problems and apply logical thinking to devise appropriate solutions.

-Apart from the business perspective, a business analyst should analyze the requirements from the technical view-point also (by getting involved in discussions with the tech architects, tech leads and developers) and uncover any technical challenges that might come in fulfilling the requirements.
-All this might involve capturing data, creating metrics, evaluating dependencies and developing options.
+Apart from the business perspective, a business analyst should analyze the requirements from the technical viewpoint also (by getting involved in discussions with the tech architects, tech leads and developers) and uncover any technical challenges that might come in fulfilling the requirements.
+This might involve capturing data, creating metrics, evaluating dependencies and developing options.

 • Develop Data models and process flows

-It is required from a business analyst that he should analyze and create graphical representations of the flow of data through the system, modeling its process aspects.
+A business analyst is required to analyze and create graphical representations of the data flow through the system, modeling its process aspects.
 The document generated from this exercise is called the data flow diagram (DFD).

 • Create wireframes or mock-up interfaces

-For evaluation and demonstration, a business analyst is required to create the wireframe or mock-up of the product to be developed.
+A business analyst is required to create the wireframe or mock-up of the product to be developed for evaluation and demonstration.
 This wireframe is a high-level model of the product and assists in the user interface (UI) and user experience (UX) study of the product’s design.

 • Technical documentation

-A business analyst is required to provide technical support throughout the project lifecycle by either developing following documents or assisting their creation:
+A business analyst is required to provide technical support throughout the project lifecycle by either developing the following documents or assisting with their creation:

 1. Context diagrams – used to show a high-level view of a system and the entities interacting with it.